| On the Making of Water

 it and she said: “Come anytime’s.
 I am doing it every

+day.
+Just call when you are ready”.
 In 1978 I was the semi official photographer of the Trisha Brown

 dance company and knew her dance vocabulary very well.
 I knew she